Stefan-Ladwig/GB-chess/Readme.md

 left to implement:
 - choosing piece when promoting
 - ending game in draw, when material is insufficient
+- option for a player to resign or offer a draw
 - chess clock
     -> font for digits
     -> menu to set/reset time